CopernicaMarketingSoftware/Documentation/Mailerq/4.0/database-access.md

 MailerQ uses a relational database to store all sorts of configuration data and delivery settings.
-The data stored in the database includes for example the delivery throttles and DKIM keys.
+The data stored in the database includes for example the delivery throttles and DKIM Keys.
 The database is read and updated by MailerQ, but you are free to write your own scripts and programs that also modify this data.